 DISTRICT OF THE JORDAN

 Research conducted at the southern extremity of the Dead Sea indicates that a large portion of land below the tongue of land called the Lisan has become covered by the waters of the Sea.
-Many scholars believe that “the cities of the District” lie submerged in this region.
+It is generally believed that the “cities of the District” lie submerged in this region.
 It was once “well-watered” and like “the garden of Jehovah.”
-(Ge 13:10) This was true not only of the region N of the Dead Sea, where today only the Plains of Moab and the oasis of Jericho retain considerable fertility, but also of the southern part of the District.
-Even today the plain that lies beside the Lisan is described as a “prolonged oasis” where barley, wheat, dates, and vines can be cultivated.
+(Gen. 13:10) This was true not only of the region N of the Dead Sea, where today only the Plains of Moab and the oasis of Jericho retain considerable fertility, but also of the southern part of the District.
+Even today the plain that lies beside the Lisan is described as a “prolonged oasis” where barley, wheat, dates and vines can be cultivated.
 The delta region of the Zered River, which flows into the southern end of the Dead Sea, is also called a “rich oasis.”